DASHLU-FB/FB/README.md

 # FB
 Test Social network publish

-This site is for test the publish into Facebook and Instagram
+This site is for test the publish into Facebook and Instagram, using a Developer Facebook Account.